+9

-9 How will the monitoring be evaluated?
-(What methods will be used to ensure that the needs of all sections of the community are being met?)
-Not applicable Actions required:
+(What methods will be used to ensure that the needs of all sections of the community

+are being met?)

+Not applicable

 Actions required:

 Not applicable.

 10 Have any support / guidance / training requirements been identified?

-(Has the EIA or consultation process shown a need for awareness raising amongst staff, or identified the need for Equalities or Welsh Language training of some sort?)
+10 (Has the EIA or consultation process shown a need for awareness raising amongst

+staff, or identified the need for Equalities or Welsh Language training of some sort?)

 No training requirements from this proposal.

 Actions required:

 Not applicable.